 About Dennis and Maribel Smith

 Maribel was educated in Guatemala and received training as a bilingual secretary at the National Secretarial School in Guatemala.
-A Roman Catholic, in 1983 she began to minister in her neighborhood with a congregation of Italian nuns.
+In 1983, Maribel, a Roman Catholic, began to minister in her neighborhood with a congregation of Italian nuns.
 Together they discerned her gifts for ministry and her commitment to her community.
-She was trained as a lay pastoral agent and worked with base ecclesial communities in her neighborhood.
-In 1987 Maribel began working on the publications team of the Centro de Estudios, Publicaciones y Servicios de Evangelización (CEPSE), an educational resource center for base communities.
-In 1989 Maribel and Dennis were married and Maribel was appointed as a mission co-worker of the Presbyterian Church.
-In 2004 Maribel began to be mentored in holistic therapies designed to help people manage stress and seek wholeness by Karen Woehler, a PC(USA) commissioned lay pastor and retired nurse from Minnesota.
+She was trained as a lay pastoral agent and worked with base ecclesial communities.
+In 1987, Maribel began working at Centro de Estudios, Publicaciones y Servicios de Evangelización (CEPSE), an educational resource center for base communities.
+In 1989, Maribel and Dennis were married and Maribel was appointed as a mission co-worker of the Presbyterian Church.
+In 2004, Maribel began to be mentored in holistic therapies designed to help people manage stress and seek wholeness by Karen Woehler, a PC(USA) commissioned lay pastor and retired nurse from Minnesota.

 Dennis – November 1